ABCs of Documentation: Make an Airtight Case for Termination

 Stronger: “Bob failed to install one of the washers involved in the thingamajig assembly process.
 When his mistake was discovered, we had to stop the line, disassemble 14 units, add the washer and reassemble the units.
 The rebuilds halted production for a total of two hours.”

-Ideally, managers want employees to sign all written disciplinary documents.
+Ideally, managers will get employees to sign off on written disciplinary documents.
 But employees often refuse.

 Whether they agree with what’s in the document doesn’t matter.
-The important part: The manager can prove they’ve received it.
+The important part: The manager can prove the employee received it.

 Free Training & Resources